Company Logo - Home Link

 However, this shop front – painted blue – was used to serve as the entrance to the Leaky Cauldron in the first Harry Potter film.

-In the muggle world, this shop is a charming florist with a prime location in the historic and popular Borough Market.
+In the muggle world, this is an incredible Mexican restaurant (one of my favourites, actually) with a prime location in the historic and popular Borough Market.

 But as for the wizarding world...the exterior shots of the entrance to the Leaky Cauldron, as seen in Harry Potter and the Prisoner of Azkaban, were filmed here.

-It is just outside of this shop that the Knight Bus slams to a halt and drops Harry off (via Palmers Green and Lambeth) just outside the pub on Diagon Alley, setting off a car alarm in the process!
+It is just outside of this restaurant that the Knight Bus slams to a halt and drops Harry off (via Palmers Green and Lambeth) outside the pub on Diagon Alley, setting off a car alarm in the process!

 This is a stop on both our guided tour of Harry Potter film locations and our GPS-enabled audio tour, which you could take any time.